 18 Dec Surprised by Prayer: Some Stories and Thoughts for the Season, with Melissa Matthews

-Today I finally get to have my bride, Melissa Johnson Matthews, joining me on this episode of Dream Think Do.
+My guest is Melissa Johnson Matthews.
+My bride is joining me on this episode of Dream Think Do.
 How cool is that?
 Plus not only am I joined by my favorite person on the planet but I get to discuss one of my favorite subjects on the planet.
-That is prayer.
+Prayer.

 That’s right, we’re going after prayer.
 The subject of prayer and the reason for that is I think fourfold.